 Place a progress bar, so respondents know how much of the survey they have completed.
 Thanks to this smart hack, people see the number of questions they have already answered and how many are ahead.

 You can use an incentive as a motivation for your respondents.
-For instance, if you have an online shop, a discount or reward points might encourage them to finish the survey.
+For instance, if you have an online shop (or using Shopify inbox alternatives), a discount or reward points might encourage them to finish the survey.
 This nifty hack is definitely worth considering.